iivanoo/covid-apps-observer/data/data_au/reports/resources/com.healthengine.android___7.8.0/report.md

 > App is ok but need to be able to check time, date and which pratictioner I am seeing.
 Does not show and txt msg just a reminder you have an appointment no time only a doctor.
 Time reminder would ui I'd be an excellent reminder.<br> :date: __2020-09-21 08:05:41__

-> Why does it keep asking for Medicare card info to be input every single time I make a booking when it's already been saved in the profile?
-VERY annoying when I just want to make a booking quickly.<br> :date: __2020-09-06 22:41:19__

 #### 1-star reviews